goschtl/zope/zc.icp/trunk/src/zc/icp/README.txt

 =================

 To use this package one or more polices must be defined and registered.
-The Zope component architechure is used to manage the polices as "utilities".
+The Zope component architecture is used to manage the polices as "utilities".

 Policies must implement the IICPPolicy interface.